Diero/howest-digitaalvormgever/README.md

 ### HTML Snippets
 - `bs5-css`: Create a HTML link to Boostrap CDN CSS
 - `bs5-js`: Create a HTML link to Boostrap CDN JS (with Popper)
+- `wdd-responsive-picture`: Create HTML code for an responsive picture using picture tag and sources
+- `wdd-responsive-image`: Create HTML code for an responsive picture using img and srcset

 (*) <sup>*</sup> All `wdd-` prefixes can be replaced with `mct-` prefixes, as prefered